 Build & Operation

 Three things have been used to build this unit – Steel, Aluminum, and Plastic.
 The item weighs at 23.8 lbs which is a couple of pounds less than the 580BTS.

 That makes this blower a little more comfortable to operate.
-It has this shoulder straps and padded backrest which make it quite convenient to carry around.
+It has this shoulder straps and a padded backrest which makes it quite convenient to carry around.
 The strap felt to be a bit more comfortable than most other blowers.

 On top of that, it has a vented backpack that makes it a little more bearable in hot conditions.
 As a result, this blower felt even more comfortable to wear around on longer jobs.